 Parasitic Software - Most often, this software is installed via freeware without the user's knowledge, it latches itself onto the web browser.
 It can cause numerous, annoying, pop-up banner ad windows, report what you do online back to marketing companies, leave security holes in the system, add advertising links to web pages, cause system degradation, use enormous amounts of bandwidth, and cause system errors.
 Most often, virus scanning software will not detect this type of program, they are technically Trojans and not viruses.

-Many of the parasitic programs identified by OIT so far are bundled with other freeware programs.
+Many of the parasitic programs identified by ITS so far are bundled with other freeware programs.
 We have made every attempt to identify these freeware programs and block them through the firewall.

 Top of Page